ryan-mcclue/unsw/comp3331/wk9/week9.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

+IMPORTANT: MAC is about accessing the physical channel, wire or wireless

 link layer technology underpin LANs, as devices in a LAN will typically share same channel, e.g. 6 node LAN

 link layer occurences localised to subnet